10 Types of Membrane Waterproofing: Properties, Applications, Pros, and Cons

 9. Admixture Waterproofing Membrane

-An admixture waterproofing membrane is a liquid-type waterproofing membrane that involves the addition of a liquid or powder admixture into the concrete mix during the batching process.
+An admixture waterproofing is a liquid-type waterproofing membrane that involves the addition of a liquid or powder admixture into the concrete mix during the batching process.
 This admixture helps to reduce the permeability of the concrete and makes it effectively waterproof.

 The durability of admixture waterproofing is 50 years which is similar to building service life.
 But durability can be varied with the temperature variation and crack formings.
 Admixture waterproofing is commonly used in structures such as basements, swimming pools, water tanks, and other concrete structures that need to be protected from water penetration.
 The admixture works by filling the pores and capillaries in the concrete.
 It prevents water from seeping through the concrete structure.